TolisSth/convertToDecimalTime/README.md

 - `getTimeNow`: Gets the system time and returns an array that contains the current hours, minutes and seconds in DT.

 # Example usage
-After you install the library using the command `pip install /path/to/file/convertToDecimalTime_TolisSth-1.0.0-py3-none-any.whl`, you can start using the library writing scripts like the following:
+After you install the library using the command `pip install /path/to/file/convertToDecimalTime_TolisSth-1.0.0-py3-none-any.whl` or `pip install convertToDecimalTime`, you can start using the library writing scripts like the following:
 ```
 from convert import getMinutes